-Upon formation, the Audit Committee's responsibilities will include: (i) reviewing the independence, qualifications, services, fees, and performance of the independent registered public accountants, (ii) appointing, replacing and discharging the independent auditors, (iii) pre-approving the professional services provided by the independent auditors, (iv) reviewing the scope of the annual audit and reports and recommendations submitted by the independent auditors, and (v) reviewing our financial reporting and accounting policies, including any significant changes, with management and the independent auditors.
+The Audit Committee's responsibilities include: (i) reviewing the independence, qualifications, services, fees, and performance of the independent registered public accountants, (ii) appointing, replacing and discharging the independent auditors, (iii) pre-approving the professional services provided by the independent auditors, (iv) reviewing the scope of the annual audit and reports and recommendations submitted by the independent auditors, and (v) reviewing our financial reporting and accounting policies, including any significant changes, with management and the independent auditors.
 The Audit Committee will also prepare the Audit Committee report that is required pursuant to the rules of the SEC.

-Upon effectiveness of this offering, the Audit Committee will consist of Professor Chezy Ofir, Jacob Berman and Miki Balin.
+The Audit Committee consists of Professor Chezy Ofir, Jacob Berman and Miki Balin.
 Our board of directors has determined that each of Professor Ofir, Mr. Berman and Mr. Balin is "independent" as that term is defined under applicable SEC and NASDAQ rules.
 Mr. Berman is our audit committee financial expert.
-The board of directors will adopt a written charter setting forth the authority and responsibilities of the Audit Committee, which we intend to post to our website.
+The board of directors has adopted a written charter setting forth the authority and responsibilities of the Audit Committee, which we intend to post to our website.